-The seat belt warning light comes on for about six seconds when the ignition switch is turned on (see page 11).
+The seat belt warning light comes on when the ignition switch is turned on.
+If the front seat belts are fastened, it goes off in about six seconds.
+Otherwise, it stays on.
+(See page 11)

-LOW Indicator Light (4WD Automatic only)
+LOW Indicator Light(4WD Automatic only)

-This indicator light is on while you are driving in the LOW mode (see page 56).
+This indicator light is on while you are driving in the LOW mode (see page 55).